Florida Auto Accident Attorney Finds Out Who Is at Fault for Your Injuries

 To be at fault for an accident means that you are legally responsible for the pain of and damages to the other victim, or victims, of the crash.
 Your legal responsibility to the other party means that you may be liable for monetary compensation for that person’s vehicle and medical care, including any long-term injuries sustained.
 While Florida’s no-fault laws protect the negligent party from paying for many superficial damages, it is still possible to be brought to civil court by a plaintiff in more serious cases.

 Florida is a no-fault state.
 This means that your insurance covers some of your injures and vehicle damage, regardless of whether you caused the accident.
 Chances are, though, that not all your medical bills are going to be covered by your insurance, especially if you suffered serious injuries as a result.

 This is known as Florida’s injury threshold, and it includes the following casualties after an accident:

-When the above injuries are involved, our attorneys take the negligent party to court to help you recover fair compensation for your immediate and long-term medical bills.
+When the above injuries are involved, Attorney Leto takes the negligent party to court to help you recover fair compensation for your immediate and long-term medical bills.

 Contact our experienced auto accident law firm for effective legal services

-For help with all aspects of your auto accident case, including determining fault, contact our legal team at Kaylor, Kaylor & Leto, P.A. online or at 800.900.7734 to schedule a free initial consultation.
+For help with all aspects of your auto accident case, including determining fault, contact Kaylor, Kaylor & Leto, P.A. online or at 800.900.7734 to schedule a free initial consultation.
 We have offices in Winter Haven, Lakeland, Sebring and Tampa.
-And our attorneys serve the Florida counties of Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange.
+And we serve the Florida counties of Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange.